bigchaindb/bigchaindb/docs/server/source/nodes/node-assumptions.md

 2. Each production node in a federation's cluster is managed by a different person or team.

 Because of the first assumption, we don't provide a detailed cookbook explaining how to secure a server, or other things that a sysadmin should know.
-(We do provide some [starter templates](../cloud-deployment-starter-templates/index.html), but those are just a starting point.)
+(We do provide some [templates](../cloud-deployment-templates/index.html), but those are just a starting point.)